 The United States Mint H.I.P.
 Pocket Change™ Web site is all about coins!
 And taking a close look at coins can help a youngster begin to grow into a fiscally responsible adult!
 Check out some of this site's fun activities and lesson plans that promote basic economic understanding:

 - What do your students know about saving money?
 Examine your student's attitude towards saving with the lesson plan Do You Like to Spend or Save?.
 Or use the lesson plan Alexander's Coin Conundrum to watch the choices made by a young boy as he spends money that he receives as a gift.

 - Common Cents is a unit plan containing lessons that introduce first and second graders to the basics of using coins.
 Be sure to click on the individual lesson plans to get the step-by-step procedures for each activity!

-- Money Hungry Piggy Bank and its related Teacher Feature, Money Matters, will get your students excited about saving their money!
+- Money Hungry Piggy Bank will get your students excited about saving their money!
 In these fun activities, students will make papier-mâché piggy banks and participate in a group competition, where they will compare coin values.

 - Quarter Explorer lets players earn quarters by answering questions about 50 state quarters and the states that appear on them.
 They have to budget their money to make sure Bill doesn’t have to travel by bike when he visits those states!

 - Coins of the World brings travelers across the sea to see other lands and their currencies.
 They’ll spend a virtual allowance in euros, yen, or dollars seeing the sights!

 - Time Machine is a portal to historic events and the coins that famous figures carried in their pockets.
 Get a taste of the part that money has played in our nation’s history.

 - Coin Collector’s Workshop gives a tour of the world of coin collecting and tips for one’s own collection.
 After all, collecting is one way to manage money!